ycm/poplar.vim/readme.md

 Except it's better than vanilla harpoon, since pinned files are dynamically refreshed.
 For example, if you pin `foo/bar.txt`, and rename `foo/` to `baz/`, Poplar will update the pinned item to `baz/bar.txt`.
 I think the side-by-side style is better than NERDTree bookmarks also.

-Of course Poplar supports the familiar filesystem operations from NERDTree (add/move/delete/chmod/etc).
+Of course Poplar supports the familiar filesystem operations from NERDTree: add, move, rename, delete, chmod, open, open tab, open split, change root, toggle hidden files, copy path, and running arbitrary system commands.

 Notably, Poplar features an **input line** that supports **arbitrary multibyte/ambiwidth input** (including composing characters) and **pasting instantly** (without pasting character by character like some other implementations).